Control, Generate, Augment: A Scalable Framework for Multi-Attribute Text Generation: Comparison to Previous Work

 \subsection{Single-Attribute Control}

-\newcite{li2018delete} model style control in the \textit{Delete, Retrieve, Generate} (DRG) framework, which erases words related to a specific attribute and then inserts new words which belongs to the vocabulary of the target style (e.g., sentiment). \newcite{sudhakar2019transforming} improve the DRG framework by combining it with a transformer architecture \cite{vaswani2017attention}.
+\newcite{li2018delete} model style control in the \textit{Delete, Retrieve, Generate} framework, which deletes words related to a specific attribute and then inserts new words which belongs to the vocabulary of the target style (e.g., sentiment). \newcite{sudhakar2019transforming} improve this framework by combining it with a transformer architecture \cite{vaswani2017attention}.
 However, these approaches are susceptible to error, due to the difficulty of accurately selecting only the style-containing words.

-Other approaches on text generation have leveraged adversarial learning.
-Specifically, \newcite{shen2017style} train a cross-alignment auto-encoder (CAAE) with shared content and separate style distribution. \newcite{fu2018style} suggested a multi-head decoder to generate sentences with different styles. \newcite{john2019disentangled} use a VAE with multi-task loss to learn a content and style representation that allows to elegantly control the sentiment of the generated sentences.
+Other approaches on text generation have leveraged adversarial learning. \newcite{john2019disentangled} use a VAE with multi-task loss to learn a content and style representation that allows to elegantly control the sentiment of the generated sentences while preserving the content. \newcite{shen2017style} train a cross-alignment auto-encoder (CAAE) with shared content and separate style distribution. \newcite{fu2018style} suggested a multi-head decoder to generate sentences with different styles.
+As in our work, \newcite{shen2017style} and \newcite{fu2018style} do not enforce content preservation.

-In Table \ref{tab:comp-single}, we report a comparison with models focused on controlling only the sentiment of a sentence. \newcite{fu2018style} and \newcite{john2019disentangled} achieve better Sentiment Matching accuracy in the automatic evaluation than our CGA model.
-However, both \newcite{fu2018style} and \newcite{john2019disentangled}, by approximating the style of a sentence with its sentiment, proposed a model which is specifically designed to control this single attribute.
-When our CGA model is trained for sentiment control only, it obtains 93.1\% accuracy for automatic evaluation and 96.3\% in human evaluation, which is comparable with the score obtained by the related approaches.
-Consequently, CGA offers a strong competitive advantage because it guarantees high sentiment matching accuracy while controlling additional attributes and, thus, offers major control over multiple stylistic aspects of a sentence.
+These models are specifically designed to control this single attribute by approximating the style of a sentence with its sentiment. \newcite{shen2017style} reported a sentiment matching accuracy of 83.5\%.
+Both \newcite{fu2018style} and \newcite{john2019disentangled} achieve better sentiment matching accuracy (96\% and 93.4\%, respectively) in the automatic evaluation than our CGA model trained for a single attribute (93.1\%).
+However, our CGA model obtains 96.3\% in human evaluation, which is comparable with these works.
+Moreover, CGA offers a strong competitive advantage because it guarantees high sentiment matching accuracy while controlling additional attributes and, thus, offers major control over multiple stylistic aspects of a sentence.